GOHelle/QC_advection-diffusion_sim/README.md

 - tabulate
 - typing

-numpy, matplotlib, tabulate, typing and scipy can be installed using pip install, but pyqsp should be downloaded from the GitHub repository https://github.com/ichuang/pyqsp and placed in the working directory.
+All of the above can simply be installed using pip install.
+For details on the pyqsp package see https://github.com/ichuang/pyqsp

+This code uses qiskit version 2.0.2 and qiskit-aer version 17.0.
+Currently there are some issues with newer versions of qiskit.